gear-foundation/academy/docs/15-tamagotchi-shop/tamagotchi-shop.md

 hide_table_of_contents: true
 ---

 In this lesson, you'll learn about the buying process in a smart contract.
+We'll cover the following concepts:

-We'll also cover how to code a smart contract to define the structure of a store contract state.
-We'll explore the creation of new attributes and how to sell them to Tamagotchi contracts.
-Additionally, you'll learn about receiving messages from Tamagotchi contracts.
-Lastly, we'll explore using the async main function and creating a new attribute in the store contract.
+- How to code a smart contract to define the structure of a store contract state.
+- The creation of new attributes and how to sell them to Tamagotchi contracts.
+- Receiving messages from Tamagotchi contracts.
+- Using the async main function
+- Creating a new attribute in the store contract.

 Let's get started.

 The buying process in a smart contract involves three simple steps:

 **Step 1: Approval from Tamagotchi** - The Tamagotchi sends a message to the fungible token contract.
 This message serves to approve the transfer of tokens to the store contract.

 **Step 2: Choosing an Attribute** - After the request approval, the Tamagotchi sends a message to the store contract.
 This message indicates the specific attribute that the Tamagotchi wants to purchase.

 **Step 3: Completing the Transaction** - After receiving the message, the store contract takes action.
 It sends a message to the fungible token contract, requesting the transfer of tokens to itself.
 If the transfer is successful, the store contract adds the chosen attribute to Tamagotchi's list of attributes.

 ![FT Diagram](/img/15/ft-diagram.jpg)

 ## Coding

 Let's start writing the smart contract.
-First, we’ll define the structure of the store contract state:
+First, we'll define the structure of the store contract state:

 ```rust
 pub struct AttributeStore {